Elementary Education, United Tribes Technical College

-Rolenthea’s family saw an advertisement for United Tribes Technical College and encouraged her to find out more.
-She had been planning to go to Arizona State University, but was attracted by the fact that a tribal college offered the education she wanted.
+Rolenthea’s family saw an advertisement for United Tribes Technical College (UTTC) and encouraged her to find out more.
+She had been planning to attend Arizona State University, but was attracted by the fact that a tribal college offered the education she wanted.

 Rolenthea tells of arriving on campus and finding a community where everyone was generous and respectful of her traditions and language.

-Rolenthea has earned the respect of her colleagues throughout North Dakota.
+Rolenthea excelled at UTTC.
 She was elected president of the Student North Dakota Education Association.
 She was the first Native American student to hold this office, and the first UTTC student.
 In her role she represented the student teachers of North Dakota on a national level, attending conferences and leading community service initiatives.

 Rolenthea and other UTTC education students are actively participating in the Outreach to Teach Program.
 They travel to under-resourced schools to help with renovations and maintenance.